SamChou19815/website/packages/blog/blog/2018-12-31-cs-in-high-schools.md

 Now it was the junior year.
 The senior members retired from management of the club and I was passed the position of the club president.
 That was not the only implication.
-Junior year implied that college admission was only one year away, so I’d better produce some good statistics for this club.
+Junior year implied that college admission was only one year away, so I'd better produce some good statistics for this club.
 The most important number is, of course, usage statistics.
 Soon, I found that I was fighting a battle that I was so unfamiliar.

 We continued to promote our product to teachers, but it seemed that 40% student coverage is a cap.
 The core user was still confined in math and physics classes, and other classes either did not have enough incentive or utterly had no interest in the usage of technology.
-We tried to improve our system’s usage, so we added more features.
+We tried to improve our system's usage, so we added more features.
 We enabled score recording for teachers the club activity recording and promotion for students.
 None of them was warmly received.
 Managing existing members were also not easy.
 I tried to distribute some easy programming task to them, but they were never able to complete them with acceptable code quality.
-Some simply didn’t run.
+Some simply didn't run.
 It was the first time I realized that I was not good at dealing with these non-technical issues.
 On the technical side, I was able to quickly implement the material design overhaul in a weekend and improved review among current users.
 On the marketing and management side, it was a total mess.

 Finally, failure in math modeling contest ended the semester.
 GPA-wise, it was better than ever.
 But everything else not related to school grades and pure computer science had spun out of control.
 It forced me to reflect.
-My reflection was that I was forced into this position that I didn’t actually enjoy, and I wanted to step down.
+My reflection was that I was forced into this position that I didn't actually enjoy, and I wanted to step down.
 It was the time when I started to recall the days when I was only a regular member in nostalgia: I only needed to be responsible for and worry about implementation and bugs, and that was nice and easy.
 I wrote a short document indicating my willingness to step down as club president and only intended to maintain the technical leadership.
-I asked club members’ approval and let them decide who would be the new president.
+I asked club members' approval and let them decide who would be the new president.
 However, no one wanted to.
-I didn’t want Computerization to die so I must continue.
+I didn't want Computerization to die so I must continue.

 <br />